BardisRenos/DataMining/README.md

 <p align="justify">
-In order to get some results we have to edit the text contained in the nodes and for this reason we have to "clen" the text and keep some words in which we can "extract" information.
+In order to get some results we have to edit the text contained in the nodes and for this reason we have to "clean" the text and keep some words in which we can "extract" information.
 The texts contained in each node are grouped into a larger text for easier editing (after we have deleted the texts that are the same)
 </p>

 <p align="justify">